tetriseffect/Exosphere/tutorials/superusers/Git.md

 `cp: ‘Reg.sol’ and ‘./Reg.sol’ are the same file`

 So instead, let's make a copy of Reg.sol back in the Home directory.
 You can use either `cp Reg.sol ..` with `..` as the destination, or you can use the tilda: `cp Reg.sol ~`.

 What if you just want to move Reg.sol without making a copy?
 That's where the second use case of `mv` comes in handy.
 Delete the copy you just made in the home directory with `rm ~/Reg.sol`.

 Now to move Reg.sol back home, do `mv Reg.sol ~/`.
 To check if successful `cd ..` back then do `ls` to list all the contents.
 If you can see it, congratulations!
 Now move it back to where it's supposed to be: `mv Reg.sol Documents`.

+###Danger

+The Shell is a bit like being in the cockpit of an aeroplane.
+There are many dials and things you can do which can greatly increase the speed and effectiveness of your work if you know what you're doing.
+But if you don't know what you're doing, then things could go badly wrong.

+Here is an article which lists dangerous commands that [you should never use](http://www.howtogeek.com/125157/8-deadly-commands-you-should-never-run-on-linux/).

+Earlier, we used a command, `rm -r [directory]` to recursively delete directories with full contents.
+Another possibility is `rm -rf [directory]`.
+Both of these are safe (as long as you are happy with removing everything in the chosen directory).

+NEVER use the command `rm -rf /` or `rm -rf *`.
+This will irreversibly wipe your computer clean.
+It implements a recursive deleting process starting at the root of the file tree, which is designated by `/`.
+It's important to know about `rm -rf /` so that you can be sure to avoid it.

 ###Reading, Writing and Editing

-The Shell is a bit like being in the cockpit of an aeroplane.
-There are many dials and things you can do which can greatly increase the speed and effectiveness of your work if you know what you're doing, but not, then it's not much use.

 One of the best skills to know is how to read and write from files. `cd` into your Documents directory and `touch read.txt` to create a new file called read.txt.
 There a couple of options for adding text, but to edit from the command line you can use: